News and Articles

 It’s OK to say “I’m not OK”

-A really good way to help reduce the pressure on you is to bring in some extra help, with planning and time it will get easier and mean you can take breaks and keep yourself healthy.
+A really good way to help reduce the pressure on you is to bring in some extra help, with planning and time it will get easier and mean you can take breaks and stay healthy.

 Paragon Home Healthcare provides specialist nurse-led Dementia care in and around London and can respond as quickly as required.
 We would organise for our nurse to complete a free assessment of your loved one with you and give you bespoke care options for you to consider with the peace of mind that the care will be overseen by highly specialist and experienced nurses if the situation changes.